Newton's Third Law (AQA GCSE Physics): Revision Note

 Step 2: State Newton's third law of motion

-• Whenever two bodies interact, the forces they exert on each other are equal and opposite
+• Whenever two objects interact, the forces they exert on each other are equal in magnitude and opposite in direction

 Step 3: Check if the diagram satisfies the two conditions for identifying Newton's third law

-• In each case, Newton's third law identifies pairs of equal and opposite forces, of the same type, acting on two different objects
+• Newton's third law identifies pairs of equal and opposite forces, of the same type, acting on two different objects

 WE Newton Third law Answer image, downloadable IGCSE & GCSE Physics revision notes